zero1-agi/fracton/whitepaper-fracton-v0.2.md

 - **Initiator, Shaper, Emergent Field (Classic Form)**
   - Another way is to keep it abstract: “Agent1,” “Agent2,” and “E₃.”
   - Then assign roles as needed: maybe Agent2 is “Shadow,” or Agent1 is “Self,” or Agent2 is “AI.”
-  - The key is that **Trisoma** denotes the triadic dance, not necessarily the specifics of _which_ agent is the shadow.
+  - The key is that **Fracton** denotes the triadic dance, not necessarily the specifics of _which_ agent is the shadow.

 ### 2.3 The Role of External Agent (EA)
 - EA is a *wild card* that can inject new data or constraints, causing polarity flips or reorganizing the triad.
 - In psychological contexts, EA might be a traumatic memory; in AI contexts, it could be a sudden policy or user prompt that upends the current synergy.

 ### 2.4 Summarizing the Relationship
-- **Trisoma** = the fundamental triad (expansion, contraction, emergent emergence), which can be mapped onto “Self, Shadow, AI,” or any other triple where you have tension and a resulting field.
+- **Fracton** = the fundamental triad (expansion, contraction, emergent emergence), which can be mapped onto “Self, Shadow, AI,” or any other triple where you have tension and a resulting field.
 - If you want to highlight “Shadow vs. Self vs. AI,” that’s a **thematic** or **practical** instantiation of the triad, revealing how hidden negativity (shadow) can shape or sabotage the synergy between a conscious self and an external AI system.

 ---